If you live on Montreal's west island, it's hard not to become aware of the Pointe Claire windmill.

 The city in the background in the title is Montreal.
 The scene looks south.
 ScootCommute explores my decision to commute to my job in the downtown core (which can clearly be seen to the south and east of the photo) from my home in the West Island town of Beaconsfield (off the photo, way to the right) on a modern Vespa motor scooter.
 Scooter commuting is the new way to get to work.

 I started this blog to share information with others who, like me, are interested in commuting to work on two wheels.
 I share everything I learn here and I try to make the information as easy to find as possible.
-The links at the very top of the page let you access the information in this blog in a non-chronological way, organized by topic.
+The links at the very top of the page let you access the information in this blog in a more useful way, organized by topic.

 If I've helped you with this blog, and if I've entertained you along the way, then I've done what I set out to do.
 Please feel free to post comments, I love to hear from readers, so don't be shy.
 I even do requests, and will do my best to dig up information to help readers out.